-- The initial Directors are the people who have agreed to act as Directors and who are named as proposed Directors in the application for registration of the Company. - 43.2 Apart from the initial Directors and Directors appointed under clause 43.7, the Members may elect a Director by a resolution passed at a General Meeting. - 43.3 At least 10 days before notice of a General Meeting is sent to Directors, the Secretary must send a notice to Members, calling for nominations for Directors to be appointed. - 43.4 To be valid, nominations must: - (a) be in writing; - (b) be signed by the person nominating the nominee and the person seconding that nomination; and - (c) be signed by the nominee indicating their consent to nomination.

-The person nominating the nominee and the person seconding the nomination must be Eligible Voting Members at the time nominations close.

-- 43.5 A person is eligible for election as a Director of the Company if they: - (a) have applied for a director ID (via ABRS online www.abrs.gov.au); - (b) give the Company their signed consent to act as a Director of the Company; and - (c) are not ineligible to be a Director under the Corporations Act or the ACNC Act. - 43.6 Each of the Directors must be appointed by a separate resolution, unless: - (a) the Members present have first passed a resolution that the appointments may be voted on together; and - (b) no votes were cast against that resolution. - The Directors may appoint a person as a Director to fill a casual vacancy or as an additional Director if that person: - (a) complies with clause 43.5; - (b) is a Member of the Company; and/or
+- 43.1 The initial Directors are the people who have agreed to act as Directors and who are named as proposed Directors in the application for registration of the Company. - 43.2 Apart from the initial Directors and Directors appointed under clause 43.7, the Members may elect a Director by a resolution passed in a General Meeting. - 43.3 At least 10 days before notice of a General Meeting is sent to Directors, the Secretary must send a notice to Members, calling for nominations for Directors to be appointed. - 43.4 To be valid, nominations must: - (a) be in writing; - (b) be signed by the person nominating the nominee and the person seconding that nomination; and - (c) be signed by the nominee indicating their consent to nomination. - The person nominating the nominee and the person seconding the nomination must be Eligible Voting Members at the time nominations close. - 43.5 A person is eligible for election as a Director of the Company if they: - (a) give the Company their signed consent to act as a Director of the Company, and - (b) are not ineligible to be a Director under the Corporations Act or the ACNC Act. - 43.6 Each of the Directors must be appointed by a separate resolution, unless: - (a) the Members present have first passed a resolution that the appointments may be voted on together, and - (b) no votes were cast against that resolution.

-- (c) is a non-Member provided that the Board determines that the skills and expertise of the non-Member broaden the skills of the Board and are required by the Company. - 43.8 If the number of Directors is reduced to fewer than three or is less than the number required for a quorum, the continuing Directors may act for the purpose of increasing the number of Directors to three (or higher if required for a quorum) or calling a General Meeting, but for no other purpose.
+- 43.7 The Directors may appoint a person as a Director to fill a casual vacancy or as an additional Director if that person: - (a) is a Member of the Company, - (b) is a non-Member provided that the Board determines that the skills and expertise of the non-Member broaden the skills of the Board and are required by the Company; - (c) gives the Company their signed consent to act as a Director of the Company, and - (d) is not ineligible to be a Director under the Corporations Act or the ACNC Act. - 43.8 If the number of Directors is reduced to fewer than three or is less than the number required for a quorum, the continuing Directors may act for the purpose of increasing the number of Directors to three (or higher if required for a quorum) or calling a General Meeting, but for no other purpose.